 Here's some information to help you get ready, and what to expect during your appointment.

 Before your appointment, make a list of:

-All medications, vitamins, herbs or other supplements that you're taking, including dosages
+- All medicines, vitamins, herbs or other supplements that you're taking, including doses.

-Do I need genetic testing?
-If so, should my family members be screened?
+- Do I need genetic testing?
+If so, should my family members also be tested?